Chiomcee/alx_javascript/Javascript_advanced/README.md

 # Javascript advanced

-## All ALX tasks in Javascript advanced
+## Solution to all ALX tasks in Javascript advanced